sleepyfran/validate/README.md

 ### Can you add _XYZ_ validator/feature?

-This library was created specifically for [Duets](https://github.com/duets/game) and it may not cover every use-case.
+Yes!
 If you want a feature to be added, feel free to [open an issue](https://github.com/sleepyfran/validum/issues) and we'll discuss the possibility there.

 ### How can I contribute?